Modified defect relation for Gauss maps of minimal surfaces with hypersurfaces of projective varieties in subgeneral position: Introduction and Main results

 By Theorem \ref{1.2}, this yields that $S$ has finite total curvature.
 Applying Theorem \ref{1.3}, we have

 Since $\delta^{H,M}_{g,S}(Q_j)\le \delta^{S,M}_{g,S}(Q_j)$, we obtain

 This contradicts the supposition.
 The desired inequality of the corollary must hold. \end{proof}

 As we known, the first results on the value distribution of the Gauss map with hypersurfaces are given by S. D.Quang, D. D. Thai, P. D. Thoan in \cite{QTT}.
 However, they only consider the case of algebraic complete minimal surfaces.
-Our results in this paper are the initial results for the general case of complete minimal surfaces.
-The results of this paper generalize for previous results in this area, for instance see \cite{Ha18a,Ha18b,HTP,Fu83,Fu90,M94,RJ}.
+In their result, they assumed that the Gauss map is algebraic nondegenerate.
+Actually, from their proof, they only need the condition that the Gauss map is nondegenerate over $I_d(V)$.
+For the convenience, we state here that result.